Meet the Family

 Their idea to launch specialty tea to mass market through grocery channels in the 1970s changed the company’s direction in profound ways and paved the way for the future of tea in the U.S. Another notable milestone in their luminous careers was the development of the foil pouch that has become the accepted industry standard for protecting tea’s freshness and flavor from ambient influences.

-Today, as co-chairmen of the family-run company, they continue to personally taste and approve the blends for over 150 different teas the company now produces.
-And much to their credit, they made a considerable investment in the preservation of the Charleston Tea Garden in South Carolina, saving it from the developer’s wrecking ball and restoring it to its former grandeur as America’s only working tea farm.
-The farm’s visitor center documents the tea growing, harvesting and withering processes, giving over 60,000 people who visit annually a new-found appreciation for this remarkable beverage.
+And much to their credit, they made a considerable investment in the preservation of the Charleston Tea Garden in South Carolina, saving it from the developer’s wrecking ball and restoring it to its former grandeur as America’s largest commercial tea farm.
+The farm’s visitor center documents the tea growing, harvesting and withering processes, giving over 80,000 people who visit annually a new-found appreciation for this remarkable beverage.

 Before assuming her role as the third generation president and CEO of family-owned Bigelow Tea in 2005, Cindi Bigelow spent 20 years in virtually all areas of the company that her grandmother founded.
 Cindi is instrumental in expanding Bigelow Tea into new channels while building awareness and brand engagement across social media—all to ensure Bigelow Tea is accessible everywhere, 24/7.